sodadata/docs/soda-cloud/agreements.md

 ---
 layout: default
-title: Create agreements
+title: Create an agreement
 description:
 parent: Soda Cloud
 redirect_from: /soda-cloud/monitors.html
 ---

-# Create agreements
+# Create an agreement in Soda Cloud

 An agreement is a contract between stakeholders that stipulates the expected and agreed-upon state of data quality in a data source.